 - The best acoustic amps for buskers and gigging guitarists

 Either way, the nylon-string has many advantages.
 Firstly, it’s a lot kinder to your fingertips.
 Secondly, its design has evolved.
 The classical and flamenco styles require a special kind of build, and remain faithful to that, but nylon-string guitars have evolved, with hybrid styles offering a traditional acoustic feel, and smart acoustic guitar pickup and preamp options to ensure a sound amplified performance.
 And that’s before mentioning the tone – organic, warm, mellower.

 So let’s take a look at some of the best nylon-string guitars you can buy right now.

-With Amazon Prime Day on the horizon, it could be worth holding off on picking up a new nylon-string guitar until the Prime Day music deals start emerging.
-We'll be reporting on the best offers right through to Prime Day itself.
+With Black Friday on the horizon, it could be worth holding off on picking up a new nylon-string guitar until the Black Friday guitar deals and Black Friday music deals start emerging.
+We'll be reporting on the best offers right through to Black Friday itself.

 What are the best nylon-string guitars right now?